Melbourne Bucket List: What to Eat, See and Do on Your First (or Fifth) Visit

 Dinner in Melbourne

-• Mabu Mabu Sample some native Australian flavours and explore modern Australian cuisine.
-Choose from the al la carte menu or one of the shared “Feed me” options.
+- Mabu Mabu sample native Australian flavours and modern Australian cuisine.
+Choose from the a la carte menu or one of the shared “Feed me” options.

-• MoVida is a great choice if you fancy a grazing-style dinner punctuated with big bold reds.
-This venue is very popular on Saturday night so book early.
+- MoVida a great choice if you fancy a grazing-style dinner with big bold reds.
+Very popular on Saturday nights so book early.

-• Maha – Fine dining Middle Eastern style.
-Chef Shane Delia is most respected for his take on the cuisine.
+- Maha is fine dining, Middle Eastern style.
+Chef Shane Delia is highly regarded for his take on the cuisine.

 We always book ourselves a food tour when we first arrive in a new city to give us an idea of the food scene, and this is especially true for Melbourne.